PLUS-POSTECH/soma/README.md

 ## Testing, Building, and Running

-Owl is written with Rust, and utilizes Cargo as a building and testing system.
+soma is written with Rust, and utilizes Cargo as a building and testing system.

 You can test, build, run using the following command: